Saarinen Large Womb OttomanPrice: $1,006.00

 Design by Eero Saarinen, 1948.

-Eero Saarinen's 1948 Womb Chair and this accompanying Ottoman, made exclusively for Knoll, display the Finnish-born designer's flair for challenging rules, breaking molds and setting new standards for modern design.
-Constructed of a foam cushion over a molded plywood platform.
-Features stainless steel and nylon articulating glides.
-The base features a steel rod with Polished Chrome finish or Matte Black power coat.
-Select base finish, then select upholstery textile and color.
+Eero Saarinen's 1948 Womb Chair and this accompanying Ottoman, made exclusively for Knoll, display the Finnish-born designer's flair for straying from the norm and setting new standards for modern design.
+The Large Womb Ottoman is constructed of a foam cushion over a molded plywood platform with stainless steel and nylon articulating glides for a sturdy, stable bearing.

 The Saarinen Womb Ottoman is Greenguard certified.